BeaCox/homepage/README.md

 # homepage
-My homepage made with Tailwind CSS.
+A minimalist homepage made with Tailwind CSS.
 Help yourself to use.